Red Lantern Corps: Powers and abilities

-Red Lantern power rings are fueled by rage; both within their users as well as that of the sentient beings around them.
+Red Lantern power rings are fueled by rage and force their wielder into a feral, mindless state that can only be cured by the Blood Lake of Ysmault.
 Like all Lantern Corps, the red power rings give their users the ability to fly at light speed and survive in deep space.
-A chief characteristic of a Red Lantern's anatomy is that they have corrosive plasma-like blood capable of eating away at the constructs and protective auras of other Lanterns, depleting ring energy at a much faster pace.
-As such, a Red Lantern's signature move in battle is to regurgitate their “blood” onto a target - causing their skin to ignite into ethereal flame and their rage to flare up, fueling the Lantern's ring.
+Red Lanterns possess corrosive plasma-like blood capable of destroying the constructs and protective auras of other Lanterns.
+Furthermore, the red ring replaces its user's circulatory system and cannot be removed without killing them.